 BIO

-Her research brings together science and technology studies, cultural studies, and food studies, alongside commitments to practice-based methodologies, feminist/queer theory, and posthuman/more-than-human sensibilities.
-Her current work focuses on material practices—like fermentation—and how we come to know microbial life.
+Her research brings together disciplines such as science and technology studies, environmental humanities, and the social studies of microbes, with commitments to new materialism, practice-based methodologies, feminist/queer theory, and posthuman/more-than-human sensibilities.
 She is particularly interested in multiple ways of knowing microbes (through senses, through labs) and who can lay claim to microbial know-how.
 Across collaborative projects, she brings a humanities and social science perspective to the life sciences, calling upon intersectional, non-Western, and multispecies approaches to map out human response-ability in a highly microbial world.

 Her work experience spans preschools, chemistry labs, culinary kitchens, organic farms, food banks, and retail markets, where she has cumulatively garnered over 15 years of experience facilitating discussions around contemporary food and health issues.
 She leads the group fff|food feminism fermentation and is passionate about open education and pedagogy.